 SAGE AND BAY LEAF WARMING BROTH

 Sage and Bay Leaf Warming Broth is a beautifully simple yet powerful herbal infusion that gently supports the body’s natural defences while offering digestive calm.
-Featuring just a handful of ingredients like bay leaf, dried sage, garlic and warming seasoning, this broth is the definition of comfort.
+This broth features just a handful of ingredients like bay leaf, dried sage, garlic and warming seasoning.
+This broth is the definition of a comfort meal.
 The savoury aromas make it a perfect restorative for cool evenings or moments of immune vulnerability.
 Whether sipped on its own or used as a base for additional healing add-ins, it’s both nourishing and grounding.
-With a fast simmer and short steep time, this is an ideal one-pot tonic that brings together the digestive, antimicrobial and anti-inflammatory powers of culinary herbs in a form that’s accessible, soothing and deeply satisfying.
+This sage and bay leaf warming broth is made with a fast simmer and short steep time, which is an ideal one-pot tonic that brings together the digestive, antimicrobial and anti-inflammatory powers of culinary herbs in a form that’s accessible, soothing and deeply satisfying.

 RECIPE CATEGORY